 B Aultman is a PhD Candidate at the Graduate Center, CUNY.
-His main areas of interest are social movements in American politics, transgender studies, and science studies.
-His dissertation, entitled “The Epistemology of Transgender Political Resistance: Embodied Experience and the Practices of Everyday Life,” explores how the classificatory schemes within the study of social movements have occluded the political practices of trans people.
-Arguing that it is within these practices that constitute knowledge and political identities, he claims that certain forms of politics is thus overlooked, creating forms of epistemic injustice.
-He has published on the concept of cisgender, book chapters on American political institutions, and edited volumes on the politics of sexuality and global HIV/AIDS.
-His website is here.
+Their main areas of interest are social movements in American politics, transgender studies, and science studies.
+Their dissertation, entitled “The Epistemology of Transgender Political Resistance: Embodied Experience and the Practices of Everyday Life,” explores how the classificatory schemes within the study of social movements have occluded the political practices of trans people.
+Arguing that it is within these practices that constitute knowledge and political identities, they claim that certain forms of politics is thus overlooked, creating forms of epistemic injustice.
+They have published on the concept of cisgender, book chapters on American political institutions, and edited volumes on the politics of sexuality and global HIV/AIDS.
+Their website is here.

-Rachel Brown is a PhD Candidate and Graduate Fellow in Political Theory at the CUNY Graduate Center.
-She is writing her doctoral dissertation on migrant labor, citizenship and domestic work in Israel/Palestine.
+Rachel Brown is Assistant Professor of Political Science at Washington University in St. Louis.
+She is working on a book manuscript about migrant labor, citizenship and domestic work in Israel/Palestine.
 Based upon interviews with migrants and employers, the project considers the particular forms that the transnational gendering, sexualization and racialization of reproductive labor take in a country with a de jure ethnic citizenship regime.
 It also examines how the continuing occupation differentially impacts Israel’s temporary labor force.
-Her first book of poems, Atop the Staircase, will be published in Februrary 2016.
-Rachel currently lives in Brooklyn and when not dissertating or podcasting, she enjoys writing poetry, studying Hebrew Bible and singing stuff.
+Her first book of poems, Atop the Staircase, was published in 2016.
+When not academia-ing or podcasting, she enjoys writing poetry, studying Hebrew Bible and singing stuff.
 For more info, Rachel’s personal site is here.

-James Padilioni, Jr. is a Ph.D Candidate in American Studies (Africana-affiliated) and teaching fellow at the College of William and Mary.
+James Padilioni, Jr. is a Consortium for Faculty Diversity Dissertation Fellow in History at Lewis & Clark College, and Ph.D Candidate in American Studies (Africana-affiliated).
 His research interests include the religious and aesthetic practices of the African Diaspora, with a focus on Black musics, performance, and Diasporic Catholicism, specifically in Afro-Latinx and African-American contexts.
 Further interests include the politics of self-making and the ethnogenesis of blackness.
 His dissertation project is part ethnography, part history, and part critical race theory, and will focus upon the fractal manifestations of the cult of St. Martin de Porres – the first saint from the Americas of African descent – in disjunct contexts throughout the Caribbean, North and South America.
 In his “spare” time, he can usually be found writing, writing, preparing syllabi, reading, writing, or, when unburdened by a schedule, playing the piano, binging Netflix, singing with the Richmond Men’s Chorus, or looking for shooting stars in his backyard.